CLI

 --resumeList saved orchestrator sessions and pick one to resume-

-The RabbitMQ URL can also be set via the PRAXIS_RABBITMQ_URL environment variable.
+The RabbitMQ URL can also be set by writing PRAXIS_RABBITMQ_URL=<url> to ~/.config/praxis/config, or via the subcommands below.

 ACP Bridge Mode